TonniPaul/Country-Data/README.md

 ### Useful resources

-- [How to Route from mapped list](https://app.pluralsight.com/guides/react-router-typescript) - This helped me with understanding how to route with react from a mapped list with ID.
+- [How to Route from mapped list](https://app.pluralsight.com/guides/react-router-typescript) - This helped me with understanding how to route with react from a mapped list with using the useParam Hook.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.

 ## Author